Seu Jorge: Career

 Seu Jorge has gained exposure through his work as an actor and soundtrack composer.
 He appeared in the critically acclaimed 2002 film City of God as Mané Galinha, directed by filmmakers Fernando Meirelles and Katia Lund, and then played Pelé dos Santos in Wes Anderson's The Life Aquatic with Steve Zissou, for which he provided much of the soundtrack in the form of Portuguese language cover versions of David Bowie classics.

 In June 2006, he performed at Bonnaroo music festival in Manchester, Tennessee and at the Festival Sudoeste TMN in Portugal.
 He also performed at the Harbourfront in Toronto, Ontario.
 Jorge's performances are known for their excitement as well as for getting the crowd moving.
 In January 2010 he performed with Thievery Corporation at Austin City Limits.

 His album 'América Brasil' had a limited Brazilian release in 2007 under his label Cafuné Gravadora, distributed in the UK by Proper Music Distribution.
-In May 2010, Now-Again Records announced that Jorge's new album, Seu Jorge & Almaz, a collaboration with drummer Pupillo and guitarist Lucio Maia from Nação Zumbi and bassist and composer Antonio Pinto would be released in North America, Japan, Australia and New Zealand on July 27 and in Europe on September 14.
+In May 2010, Now-Again Records announced that Jorge's new album, Seu Jorge & Almaz, a collaboration with drummer Pupillo and guitarist Lucio Maia from Nação Zumbi and bassist and composer Antônio Pinto would be released in North America, Japan, Australia and New Zealand on July 27 and in Europe on September 14.
 The album has been described as "how powerful Brazilian soul music can be."

 In 2011, he collaborated with Beck on the Mario C. remix of "Tropicália" for the Red Hot Organization's most recent charitable album "Red Hot+Rio 2."

 In 2012, he collaborated with American fashion designer Rachel Roy on a line of sportswear, footwear, jewelry and handbags.

 In 2015, he was nominated for the 16th Latin Grammy Awards in the Best Brazilian Contemporary Pop Album category.

 On September 8, he performed after lighting the cauldron in the 2016 Summer Paralympics opening ceremony in Rio de Janeiro.

-According to a DNA test, Seu Jorge is 85.1% African, 12.9% European and 2% Amerindian.
-He belongs to haplogroup R1b, suggesting that his paternal lineage probably derives from Western Europe.

 In 2022, Seu Jorge embarked on a U.S. tour with Daniel Jobim, performing classic bossa nova compositions in tribute to Tom Jobim, João Gilberto, and other icons of the genre.
 That same year, he headlined Rock in Rio Lisboa, blending samba and MPB in a set that was well received by both the public and critics.
 In 2023, Jorge appeared in a minor role in Wes Anderson's film Asteroid City.
+He released his album The Other Side in May 2026, having worked on it for the past 16 years.